22

 As you pack, keep in mind that you must be prepared to carry your own bags and be comfortable carrying them up and down stairs, on and off transportation, and to hotels.
 As a rule, we try not to have to walk more than 15-20 minutes with your bags, which is why we recommend keeping the weight of your bags between 22-30 lb.
 Most travelers carry a backpack or rolling bag of small to medium size.
 No XXL bags, please!
 Here are our favorites:

-• REI’s backpacks are great budget options for a durable travel pack.
+• If you prefer backpacks, REI’s backpacks are great budget options for a durable travel pack in many different sizes.

 Daypack